nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 A `SuperField`
 can contain many inputs in that single field.
 When using edit, the command checks for if that input is already in that `SuperField`, if it is, it will remove it.
-If not, then it will add the input into the `SuperField`
+If not, then it will add the input into the `SuperField`.
   * e.g. `edit mt/CS2103T` removes CS2103T from the Modules field
 of a person if it already exists and adds it if it does not.